AjayTiwari94/Data_Analysis-MYSQL/README.md

-# Data Analysis Using MySQL - Layoff Dataset
+# Layoff Trend and Workforce Analysis

 This repository contains the complete end-to-end **Data Cleaning** and **Exploratory Data Analysis (EDA)** workflow performed on a real-world **Layoff Dataset** using **MySQL**.
 All SQL scripts in this repository were written and executed by Ajay Tiwari.